Vamshi6665/show-Balupari/README.md

 |  Christian Bale      | he has a matured acting style           |      50     |
 |  Hrithik Roshan      | Charming and engertic actor             |      51     |
 ---
+####  Favorite Quotes
+> "It is never too late to be what you might have been. " *- George Eliot.
+>"Arise, awake and do not stop until the goal is reached." *- Swami Vivekananda.